-Community Living Belleville and Area provides supports and services to adults with intellectual disabilities, supporting people in 20 locations in the Belleville and surrounding area.
+Community Living Belleville and Area provides supports adults with intellectual disabilities.
+It supports people in 20 community homes in the Belleville and surrounding area.
 Services and supports are individualized for each person and are provided to ensure that people are achieving their identified Personal Outcomes.

-This means living in your own home, being an important part of a welcoming community, enjoying friendships with other people and making a meaningful contribution though work and volunteerism.
+This means living in their own home, being an important part of a welcoming community, enjoying friendships with other people and making a meaningful contribution though work and volunteerism.

-Passport is a program that supports adults over the age of 18 who have an intellectual disability to be involved in their communities and live as independently as possible.
-This also includes funding for community participation services and supports, activities of daily living and person-directed planning.
-The program also provides funding for caregiver respite services and supports for primary caregivers of an adult with an intellectual disability.
+Passport is a program that supports adults over the age of 18 who have an intellectual disability.
+This service allows people to be involved in their communities and live as independently as possible.
+Passport also provides funding for community participation services and supports, activities of daily living and person-directed planning.
+It also provides funding for caregiver respite services and supports for primary caregivers of an adult with an intellectual disability.

 COMMUNITY PARTICIPATION AND ACTIVITIES OF DAILY LIVING

-- Programs, classes and supports that help develop independence, social and life skills (e.g., literacy, cooking, managing money, computer skills, assistance with personal care needs).
-This includes fees and supplies.
+- Classes and supports that help develop independence, social and life skills, such as: literacy, cooking, managing money, computer skills, assistance with personal care needs.

-- Pre-employment and employment supports (e.g., skills training, resume development and job coaching).
+- Pre-employment training and supports, such as: skills training, resume development and job coaching.

-- Paying a support worker to help with community participation and daily living activities.
-This includes a support worker’s expenses while providing support (e.g., meals, transportation and activity fees, expenses for accompanying the person during trips).
+- A support worker to accompany the person to community participation and daily living services, if required or requested.
+This includes a support worker’s expenses while providing supports (meals, transportation and activity fees, expenses for accompanying the person during trips).

 Caregiver respite is temporary help to provide a break to primary caregivers.
 This can be during the day, evening or weekend, and can be in-home or out-of-home.

-Respite includes supervising or providing supports for people with daily living activities such as personal care, while caregivers get a temporary break.
+Respite includes supervising or providing supports for people with daily living activities such as personal care so that caregivers get a temporary break.

-Passport funding (up to $2,500) can be used to develop a person-directed plan that builds on the person’s strengths and interests and identifies supports to help them achieve their goals.
+Passport funding (up to $2,500) can be used to develop a person-directed plan that builds on the person’s strengths and interests.
+It identifies supports to help the person achieve their goals.
 These supports can be purchased from independent planners, facilitators or developmental services agencies.

-Passport funding can cover some employer costs (e.g., Canada Pension Plan contributions, Employment Insurance and Workplace Safety and Insurance Board premiums, vacation pay).
+Passport funding can cover some employer costs such as Canada Pension Plan contributions, Employment Insurance, Workplace Safety and Insurance Board premiums, vacation pay, etc.

-Passport recipients can also use up to ten per cent of Passport funding for administrative supports such as bookkeeping, bank fees, payroll and scheduling support workers.
+Passport recipients can also use up to 10 per cent of Passport funding for administrative supports such as bookkeeping, bank fees, payroll and scheduling support workers.

 Expenses NOT covered by Passport

-- Housing and home maintenance (e.g., rent, home renovations or modifications, housekeeping)
+- Housing and home maintenance (such as: rent, home renovations or modifications, housekeeping).

-- Household items and electronics (e.g., furniture, appliances, computers)
+- Household items and electronics (such as: furniture, appliances, computers).

-- Indirect respite services and supports (e.g., cleaning, meal preparation, snow removal, care of other family members)
+- Indirect respite services and supports (such as: cleaning, meal preparation, snow removal, care of other family members).

-- Holiday travel (e.g., personal or family vacations)
+- Holiday travel (such as: personal or family vacations).

-- Telephone/telecommunications (e.g., home phone and internet service, cell phone services)
+- Telephone/telecommunications (such as: home phone and internet service, cell phone services).

-- Clothing and personal goods and services (e.g., toiletries, spa treatments, aesthetic and cosmetic services)
+- Clothing and personal goods and services (such as: toiletries, spa treatments, aesthetic and cosmetic services).

-- Fees for therapies/specialized services (e.g. speech and language therapy, physiotherapy, occupational therapy, nursing, massage therapy)
+- Fees for therapies/specialized services (such as: speech and language therapy, physiotherapy, occupational therapy, nursing, massage therapy).

-- Services already received through the Ontario Disability Support Program (e.g., drug benefits, medical aids)
+- Services already received through the Ontario Disability Support Program (such as: drug benefits, medical aids).

-- Tuition for post-secondary programs which can be paid for by government assistance programs (e.g. the Ontario Student Assistance Program), or supports available through an on-campus accessibility office
+- Tuition for post-secondary programs that can be paid for by government assistance programs (such as the Ontario Student Assistance Program), or supports available through an on-campus accessibility office.

-Note: In exceptional cases, the Passport agency may allow expenses that are not normally covered under the program.
+Note: In exceptional cases, the Passport agency may allow exceptions for expenses that are not normally covered under the program.